Ziemnono/parametric_study_aorta_model/README.md

 Download the archive, extract it next to this repository, and point the `data/` directory to the extracted folder if you need the full-resolution meshes.

-> Replace the DOI placeholder above with your published Zenodo record before making the repository public.

 ## Citation

 If you use this pipeline or the accompanying dataset in your research, please cite the Zenodo record and this GitHub repository.
-A sample BibTeX entry is available from the Zenodo page once the DOI is minted.

 ## License